AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/tagged-memory.md

 | 6         | $2^{128} - 1$             | `u128`        |
 | 7         | $p - 1$                   | `field`       |

-Note: $p$ describes the modulus of the finite field that the AVM circuit is defined over (i.e. number of points on the BN254 curve).
+> Note: $p$ describes the modulus of the finite field that the AVM circuit is defined over (i.e. number of points on the BN254 curve).
+> Note: `u24` is used for offsets into the VM's 24-bit addressable main memory

 The purpose of a tag is to inform the VM of the maximum possible length of an operand value that has been loaded from memory.